Photic/portfolio/README.md

 So, how do we solve this.
 We could do an entire if else if statement in our layout.html file to check what the url is, and then render the correct template.
 But that is not very nice, and it would be a lot of code.
 Plus I chose to do HTMX to reduce this kind of frontend code, and to get rid of as much javascript as possible.

+### Solution

 In comes my solution, in the file below, I have created a Rust function amptly called conditional_render.
 This function looks at the header of the request.
-If the header contains the key "hx-target", then we know that HTMX is trying to get some code, and that we only have to send the partial template back to the frontend.
+If the header contains the key "hx-target", then we know that HTMX is trying to get some code that it can replace in some target, and that we only have to send the partial template back to the frontend.
 If the header does not contain the key "hx-target", then we know that a full load is required, and we can render the entire layout.html with the requested partial template inserted into the layout content.

 [Link to app.rs](./src/app.rs)